 9. Scenic and Historic Byways

-Colorado has dozens of downtown historic districts that offer a peek into the state’s rough-and-tumble past.
-Breckenridge, Crested Butte, Durango, Telluride, Georgetown, Manitou Springs and many others have maintained several of the buildings built in the towns’ earliest days.
+Colorado Historic Districts in classic mountain hamlets such as Breckenridge, Crested Butte, Durango, Telluride, Georgetown and Manitou Springs have maintained several of the structures built in the towns’ earliest days, giving visitors a peek into the past.
 Check each town’s visitor center for walking tours of sites with the most storied bygones.
-(For more, read Colorado Historic Districts.)